anapsix/dynamicinfradays/user/pages/2016-boston-sponsorship/default.md

   * Includes: 2 tickets; vendor table; logo on the event site.
   * Cost: USD 1000
   * 4 available
+* 1x **Day 1 breakfast sponsor**
+  * Includes: 1 ticket; smaller logo on the event site; callout before the beginning of the Day 2 programme; banner and promotional material from the sponsor displayed in breakfast area.
+  * Cost: USD 500
+  * 1 available
 * 1x **Day 1 lunch sponsor**
-  * Includes: 2 tickets; smaller logo on the event site; callout before lunch; banner and promotional material from the sponsor displayed in lunch area.
+  * Includes: 1 ticket; smaller logo on the event site; callout before lunch; banner and promotional material from the sponsor displayed in lunch area.
   * Cost: USD 500
   * 1 available
 * 1x **Day 2 breakfast sponsor**
-  * Includes: 2 tickets; smaller logo on the event site; callout before the beginning of the Day 2 programme; banner and promotional material from the sponsor displayed in breakfast area.
+  * Includes: 1 ticket; smaller logo on the event site; callout before the beginning of the Day 2 programme; banner and promotional material from the sponsor displayed in breakfast area.
   * Cost: USD 500
   * 1 available
 * 1x **Day 2 lunch sponsor**
-  * Includes: 2 tickets; smaller logo on the event site; callout before lunch; banner and promotional material from the sponsor displayed in lunch area.
+  * Includes: 1 ticket; smaller logo on the event site; callout before lunch; banner and promotional material from the sponsor displayed in lunch area.
   * Cost: USD 500
   * 1 available
 * 2x **Tuesday night party sponsor**
-  * Includes: 2 tickets; smaller logo on the event site; callout before Tuesday night drinks at the end of the Day 1 programme.
+  * Includes: 1 ticket; smaller logo on the event site; callout before Tuesday night drinks at the end of the Day 1 programme.
 The Tuesday night drinks vouchers will be handed out to attendees in combination with a promotional gift or piece of promotional material from the sponsor.
   * Cost: USD 500
   * 1 available